-Let everyone know you’re taking time off and when you’ll be back by setting a custom status.
+Let everyone know you're taking time off and when you'll be back by setting a custom status.
 Update the emoji to give more detail on your plans and set expectations for your response time.
-You can add an aeroplane for when you’re in the air and switch to a palm tree once you’ve reached the beach. 🏝
+You can add an airplane for when you're in flight, and switch to a palm tree when you've reached the beach. 🏝

 Manage your notifications

-As work carries on without you, it’s helpful to set up do not disturb hours so you won’t receive notifications of channel activity while you’re away.
-The snooze icon next to your name will let colleagues know you’ve muted your notifications.
+As work carries on without you, it's helpful to set up Do Not Disturb hours so you won't receive notifications of channel activity while you're away.
+The snooze icon next to your name will let coworkers know you've silenced your notifications.

 Use reminders to stay on track

-Before you leave, set reminders for tasks and projects you’ll need to work on when you return.
+Before you leave, set reminders for tasks and projects you’ll need to do when you return.
 You can even ask Slack to remind you later about a particular message or conversation to follow up on.

-If there are channels that rely on your input or approval to get work done, consider scheduling a daily reminder that you’ll be away for the channel.
+If there are channels that rely on your input or approval to get work done, consider scheduling a daily reminder for the channel that you'll be away.